 FRIDA strives to create space for multiple forms of knowing because we understand that knowledge construction is neither isolated nor abstract, but occurs in specific contexts and is embodied and material.

 Why a strategic learning and impact framework:

-- To challenge conventional thinking - To focus the narrative on and by young feminist organizers - To make it more accessible, participatory, and centered on change including grantee partners, advisors, allies & staff.
-Participation was based on a voluntary basis so as not to overwhelm the team and partners, in line with FRIDA's mandate on care.
+- To challenge conventional thinking - To focus the narrative on and by young feminist organizers - To make it more accessible, participatory, and centered on change

 How?

 Participatory Collaboration: